caramelcss/caramel/README.md

 #### Quick Start
 Jump right into Caramel by using the included HTML5 Boilerplate. `template.html` is already set up to HTML5 standards, and has Caramel already included.
 All you need to do is to start writing your code!

-Also, check out `showcase.html`, which showcases Caramel's latest features!
+Also, check out `showcase.html`, to see Caramel's latest features!

 ## What's included?
-Our [public releases](https://github.com/lumios/caramel/releases) only contain the released files that are necessary for front-end use.
-If you'd like to develop for, or modify Caramel, we'd recommend downloading a [Development Build](https://github.com/lumios/caramel/archive/master.zip), which includes our build tool, and the sass source files.
+Our [public releases](https://github.com/lumios/caramel/releases) only contain the files that are necessary for front-end development.
+If you'd like to develop for, or modify Caramel, we'd recommend downloading the [Development Build](https://github.com/lumios/caramel/archive/master.zip), which includes our build tool, and the sass source files.

 ```
 caramel/